Skip to content

 How do I know if my child might benefit from occupational therapy?

-Children may benefit from occupational therapy support if you've noticed difficulties with everyday tasks like dressing, eating, writing, or managing sensory experiences.
-If you're concerned about your child's development or functioning, speaking with your GP is a good first step.
-They can provide guidance on whether an assessment might be helpful for your situation.
+Children may benefit from occupational therapy for various reasons, such as difficulties with daily activities, fine motor skills, or sensory sensitivities.
+If you're concerned about your child's development or functioning, speaking with your GP is a good starting point.
+They can provide guidance on whether an occupational therapy assessment might be helpful.

 Other clinics nearby